 External interrupts on the RB0/INT0, RB1/INT1 and RB2/INT2 pins are edge-triggered.
 If the corresponding INTEDGx bit in the INTCON2 register is set (= 1), the interrupt is triggered by a rising edge; if the bit is clear, the trigger is on the falling edge.
 When a valid edge appears on the RBx/INTx pin, the corresponding flag bit INTxF is set.
 This interrupt can be disabled by clearing the corresponding enable bit INTxE.
-Flag bit INTxF must be cleared in software in the Interrupt.
+Flag bit INTxF must be cleared in software in the Interrupt Service Routine before re-enabling the interrupt.